 Although a degree in kinesiology isn't required to pursue a career in massage therapy, it can be a major asset.
 Great massage therapists possess a nuanced understanding of their clients' muscles, ligaments, joints, and tendons, as well as an awareness of how various kinds of movement can improve or damage the body's complex systems.
 Kinesiology students explore all of these topics during their studies, and also develop the people skills required to make clients feel as comfortable and relaxed as possible.

-A massage therapist is someone who treats clients by using touch to manipulate the soft-tissue muscles of the body.
+A massage therapist treats clients by using touch and pressure to manipulate the soft-tissue muscles of the body.